Choosing between an overcoat, trench coat, or peacoat is not just about style — each coat serves different climates, wardrobes, and business needs.

 The overcoat is the most traditional of men’s winter coats.
 Worn over a suit or blazer, it’s built for formal and business settings.
 Think of it as the final layer that completes your tailored look.

-If you’re deciding on peacoat vs overcoat, the overcoat wins for warmth and formality, but it can feel too heavy for casual outfits.
+If you’re deciding on a peacoat vs overcoat, the overcoat wins for warmth and formality, but it can feel too heavy for casual outfits.

 The trench coat is lighter, sleeker, and designed to protect against rain and wind rather than deep cold.
 Originally military gear, it’s now a wardrobe staple for modern professionals.